Adhesions / scar tissue (in pelvis or in uterus)

 Adhesions can also affect the menstrual cycle by causing irregularities due to the scarring of the uterus.

-Diagnosing adhesions can be challenging because they often don’t show up clearly on standard imaging like ultrasound.
-A high index of suspicion, combined with patient history, is crucial.
+Diagnosing adhesions can be tricky as they don’t show up clearly on standard imaging like ultrasound.
+A high index of suspicion combined with patient history is key.

 At Happiher, diagnosis may involve: